mahuntington/angular-notes/day3/README.md

 1. Check for distinct events from an observable
 1. Create a service for an observable
 1. Format the content of the event being published
+1. Pass an observable off to the HTML

 ## Describe publish/subscribe model and how it relates to Observables